 - Lab Admin (with "view all LabGroup member’s work" permission)

 - System Admin

-Regular users of RSpace Enterprise have all the standard capabilities and permissions in RSpace: they can create and edit documents, and share them with their LabGroup.
+Regular users of RSpace Team and Enterprise have all the standard capabilities and permissions in RSpace: they can create and edit documents, and share them with their LabGroup.
 Documents created by user X are automatically viewable by the PI of the user X’s LabGroup, in addition to any other users that user X gives view and/or edit permissions.

 PI users are in charge of LabGroups in RSpace, and as such they can view all the content created by members of their LabGroup, in addition to managing group membership and inviting new users.
 PI users can choose to delegate certain administrative tasks to Lab Admins.
 See The PI Role for more.